apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 If this kind of approach appeals to you, you’ll want to strongly consider voting for Boyle and OneCity’s new candidates: health economist **Ian Cromwell**, senior transportation planner **Iona Bonamis**, and indigenous leader **Matthew Norris**.

 On the question of electability, OneCity is the only party to have all their candidates endorsed by the Vancouver Labour and District Council (VDLC), who has long helped rally progressive voters towards an electable slate of candidates.
-Despite their misstep in 2018 of endorsing 4 Vision candidates, their [Vision-less 2022 slate](https://vdlc.ca/vdlc-endorses-municipal-candidates/) could prove useful tool for progressive voters trying to make sense of a horde of options.
+Despite their misstep in 2018 of endorsing 4 Vision candidates, VDLC's [Vision-less 2022 slate](https://vdlc.ca/vdlc-endorses-municipal-candidates/) could prove useful tool for progressive voters trying to make sense of a horde of options.

 Like the other progressive parties, OneCity has refrained from running a mayoral candidate, implicitly supporting Mayor Kennedy Stewart’s re-election.
 Their hope is that time around, he’ll have enough progressives and urbanists on Council to make some bigger changes.